saaron-morrison/Healthcare-Data-Project/README.md

-# Healthcare-Data-Project

-## Healthcare Data Cleaning Case Study
+# Healthcare Data Cleaning Project
 ### Introduction

 This case study demonstrates a comprehensive data cleaning process for a healthcare dataset using SQL.
 The project follows industry best practices to ensure data quality and consistency, making the dataset more reliable for analysis and reporting.